mit-ll/CEP/README.md

    * If the new core has an interrupt line, using the define, conditionally connect it to the processor's interrupt controller
 * If the core requires pin I/O connections:
    * Bring the signals up through the hierarchy
-   * Add the pinout information to the appropiate .xdc file in fpga_hardware/backend/
+   * Add the pinout information to the appropiate .xdc
 * Add the HDL files to the list of project files in ModelSim and re-compile
 * Add the HDL files to the list of project files in Vivado and re-build

 ## Addressing the accelerators
 The accelerator cores are accessed via memory-mapped IO.
 That is to say, you read from and write to accelerator cores just as you would memory, using word granularity addresses.
-The base address for each core is defined for hardware in `fpga_hardware/cores/top/orpsoc-params.v` and for software in the header file for that core, e.g., `fpga_hardware/cores/aes/AES.h`.
+The base address for each core is defined for hardware in `./hdl_cores/top/orpsoc-params.v` and for software in the header file for that core, e.g., `./hdl_cores/aes/AES.h`.
 Also defined in the software header file are aliases for specific offesets in a core's interface.
-To understand how the hardware and software work together, see the Wishbone bus interface for the core, e.g., `fpga_hardware/cores/aes/aes_top.v`.
+To understand how the hardware and software work together, see the Wishbone bus interface for the core, e.g., `./hdl_cores/aes/aes_top.v`.

 ------------------------------------------------------------------------------------